 Action Activities: CBC is working to diversity lactation consultants in the state through scholarships to support future consultants take the courses and exams.

 Action Activities: Host a healthcare provider breastfeeding educational and advocacy conference each spring in every odd year.

 Supporting Link: http://flbreastfeeding.org/hps.htm

-Action Activities: The KBC provides breastfeeding education sessions to staff at hospitals, health department staff, home visitor programs (Health Start, Parents as Teachers, Early Head Start, etc...), K-State Research and Extension, and other involved in supporting families in Kansas.
-Sessions are 1-2 hours in length on a variety of lactation topics.
+Action Activities: The KBC provides in-person breastfeeding education sessions to the staff at hospitals, health department staff, home visitor programs (Health Start, Parents as Teachers, Early Head Start, etc...), K-State Research and Extension, and others involved in supporting families in Kansas.
+Sessions are in length from 1 hour to 1 day and address a variety of lactation topics.

 Action Activities: The Minnesota Breastfeeding Coalition provides education and training to health professionals and others at its annual meeting and workshop and the Perinatal Hospital Leadership Summit, and promotes a free online Golden Start Breastfeeding Curriculum for Nursing Students.

 Action Activities: The Missouri Breastfeeding Coalition has offered an annual Maternity Care Practices Summit for all birthing facilities in the state for the past three years.

 MO DHSS recently won a five year grant to increase the number of IBCLCs throughout the state.
 The coalition will be working with DHSS to create awareness of these educational opportunities.

 Action Activities: Over the next two years we plan to promote education and evidence-based practices for breastfeeding support.
 This includes providing education and training for providers and supporters (IBCLCs, OB, FP, PEDs, CBEs, etc.)

 •Visit OB and Pediatrician offices, give them breastfeeding information